gggraph/Genesis/README.md

 First one is DFT (Default Transaction), which is a basic exchange of coin between two wallets.
 Second is called CST (Contract Submission Transaction), this transaction contains a series of instructions for the Genesis Virtual Machine.
 A CST has a generic header transaction data (public key pointer, secp256k1 signature, a t.o.u. and a purishmment time) but his specific data is a number of entries pointing to memory address and a long list of bytecode.
 When a CST is validated inside a block, its whole list of instructions can be called by the following type of transaction during the whole blockchain lifetime by any user:
 A CRT ( Contract Request Transaction ) is a transaction that run a smartcontract code at specific offset.
 Technically, it will load the compiled smart contract, push some data to the virtual machine stack if necessary, then perform a jump at a given memory address.
-Just thinking a CRT is like calling a function in a piece of code somewhere in the blockchain.
+Just thinking, CRT fit x86 calling conventions.

 To both write CRT and CST for the Genesis Blockchain, run GenesisExplorer.exe (which can be downloaded at /src/build).
 It looks like this: